 - You blame the coffee grounds, thinking they’ve gone bad and toss them out.

 Preserve the freshness of your coffee and buy whole beans (in bulk).
 Grind them yourself with a simple grinder – you don’t have to get all fancy and expensive.
-(This was our very first grinder, but I bet you could find one similar to this one at Walmart or Target for $10 or so.)
+(This was our very first grinder, but I bet you could find one similar to this grinder at Walmart or Target for $10 or so, without spending the extra money.)

 (3) Grind the coffee grounds… again.